ibexa/documentation-developer/docs/updating/4_update_2.5.md

 ## Updating to 2.5.15

-### Powered By Header
+### Powered-By header

-In order to be able to promote use of eZ Platform, `ezsystems/ez-support-tools` v1.0.9 adds capability to set powered by header.
+In order to promote use of eZ Platform, `ezsystems/ez-support-tools` v1.0.9, as of eZ Platform v2.5.15, sets the Powered-By header.
-By default this is enabed, and will generate a header like `Powereed-By: eZ Platform Enterprise 2.5`.
+It is enabled by default and generates a header like `Powered-By: eZ Platform Enterprise 2.5`.

-If you'd like to ommit version number, for instance if you are stuck on a fast track release beyond it's maintenance window:
+To omit the version number, for instance if you are stuck on a fast track release beyond its maintenance window, use the following configuration:
 ``` yaml
 ezplatform_support_tools:
     system_info: